Adebank/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-10-love_exponent_breath script that displays the result of BREATH to the power of LOVE 12-combinations script that prints all combinations of two letters 13-print_float script that print a number with two decimal places followed by a new line
+10-love_exponent_breath script that displays the result of BREATH to the power of LOVE 12-combinations script that prints all combinations of two letters 13-print_float script that print a number with two decimal places followed by a new line 100-decimal_to_hexadecimal script that converts a number DECIMAL from base 10 to base 16 101-rot13 script that encodes and decodes text using the rot13 encrytion 102-odd scriptthat prints every other line from the input,starting with the first line 103-water_and_stir script that adds two numbers stored in the environment WATER and STIR and prints the result